Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/incontournables/developpeurs/inc-dev-equivalent-textuel.md

 **Checklist: **

+- Ensure that the images cannot be replaced by formatted text
 - Each `img` tag must have an `alt` attribute.
 - For images not carrying information, set them as background images preferably (<abbr>CSS</abbr>).
 - For graphics, you can add a link under them to access the data table (revealing it in the same page or in a different page).